-Cosmetic Surgery Associates, with offices in Bethseda, MD and McLean, VA, provides a range of cosmetic and reconstructive procedures.
-Patients looking for plastic surgery in Virginia or Maryland may consider a consultation with Dr. Dean Jabs or Dr. Franklin Richards, who are board certified plastic surgeons with more than four decades of experience between them.
+Cosmetic Surgery Associates, with offices in Bethseda, MD, and McLean, VA, provides a range of cosmetic and reconstructive procedures.
+Patients looking for plastic surgery in Virginia or Maryland may consider a consultation with Dr. Dean Jabs or Dr. Franklin Richards, who are board-certified plastic surgeons with more than four decades of experience between them.
 Apart from innovative treatment approaches for breast augmentation, Dr. Jabs and Dr. Richards also provide other cosmetic procedures such as liposuction.

 Dr. Jabs is a recipient of the Physician’s Recognition Award from the American Medical Association.
-With more than 25 years of experience in cosmetic surgery in Maryland, Virginia and other areas, Dr. Jabs is in a position to provide safe and effective treatments with best results.
+With more than 25 years of experience in cosmetic surgery in Maryland, Virginia, and other areas, Dr. Jabs is in a position to provide safe and effective treatments with the best results.
 Dr. Richards was voted President of the National Capital Society of Plastic Surgeons in 2002 and is the Chief of Plastic Surgery at Suburban Hospital in Bethesda, MD.
 He is also a fellow of the American College of Surgeons (FACS).

-Liposuction or lipoplasty is a fat reduction procedure to re-shape targeted areas of the body by removing excess fat tissue.
+Liposuction or lipoplasty is a fat reduction procedure to reshape targeted areas of the body by removing excess fat tissue.
 It can help enhance body contours and improve overall proportion.
 Liposuction is usually well-suited for people who are in fine health and maintain a fair level of body fitness, but still suffer from disproportionate contours and unwanted fat deposits in specific areas.
-Such a condition may usually occur due to heredity factors, and not really due to a lack of weight and diet control on part of the patient.
+Such a condition may usually occur due to heredity factors, and not really due to a lack of weight and diet control on the part of the patient.